Blackwell, Oklahoma: 1955 F5 tornado

 Blackwell was a victim of the 1955 Great Plains tornado outbreak, a deadly tornado outbreak that struck the southern and central U.S Great Plains States on May 25–26, 1955.
 It produced at least 46 tornadoes across seven states including two F5 tornadoes in Blackwell, Oklahoma, and Udall, Kansas.
 The outbreak killed 102 from three tornadoes while injuring hundreds more.
 Unusual electromagnetic activity was observed, including St. Elmo's fire.

 The Blackwell tornado formed in Noble County at around 9:00 pm CDT before crossing through the eastern portions of the Kay County town of Blackwell as an F5 wedge tornado.
 Then about 400 yd wide (Grazulis 1991), It claimed the lives of 20 people in Blackwell and injured over 200 before crossing into and dissipating over Cowley County, Kansas.
 Along with destroying nearly 200 homes, the tornado demolished two of the town's main employers, the Acme Foundry and the Hazel Atlas Glass plant.
 Four hundred homes were destroyed or swept away, and 500 other homes were damaged.
 Sixty businesses were also destroyed and the local hospital sustained major damage.
 Most of the western half of the town was spared the worst of the damage.

-To commemorate the 1955 tornado, the Top of Oklahoma Historical Society Museum housed in the 1912 Electric Park Pavilion in Blackwell put on a special exhibition "F5 in 1955" which included a ‘tornado room’ which displayed artifacts, information, and photographs of the event.
-Over a year in the making, the exhibit occupied an entire room and was made possible with financial support from the city of Blackwell.
-“Working with the wonderful people at the Top of Oklahoma Museum and the Udall Historical Society was the best part of the creation of the “F5 in 1955” exhibit," said Dianne Braden, tornado survivor.
-"To commemorate the event and the loss of 107 people was important to all of us.
-There’s something for every age in the exhibit.”